 A security breach doesn’t have to affect your company for you to offer commentary.
 A crisis facing another company could be a valuable opportunity to use the art of newsjacking.
 Newsjacking builds credibility for your brand because it enhances your image as a thought leader.
 You can comment on a security breach by explaining what is going on.

 An agile public relations team is useful because it can help you plan a rapid media response.
 These people can perform media monitoring and help you identify breaches that affect your company before the media does.
-Similarly, they can identify stories which you can newsjack.
+Similarly, they can identify stories that you can newsjack.

 A good PR team will also have a crisis plan in place.
 With a crisis plan, you can respond appropriately and in a timely manner when the situation calls for it.
 Your PR team will also be able to connect you to the right media outlets to share your message.

-When crisis hits, it’s natural for your first response to be denial.
+When a crisis hits, it’s natural for your first response to be denial.
 On the other hand, many companies also believe they need to get all the information before they respond publicly.

 Don’t do either of these things.
 Instead, respond immediately and tell the public you’re looking into the security breach.
 Offer to monitor the accounts of your affected clients free of charge.
 Update them with information as you get it.

 Denial or silence will destroy your image of a brand that cares about its clients.
-It can also give room for rumours and fear mongering, which are hard to reverse.
+It can also give room for rumours and fear-mongering, which are hard to reverse.

 6) A range of spokespeople